-How to get them: If you have an oval face, you can relax and experiment a bit, you can’t go too wrong with any arch.
+How to get perfect brows: If you have an oval face, you can relax and experiment a bit, you can’t go too wrong with any arch.

-How to get them: If your brows naturally have sharp angles, pluck the top part of the arch, but pay attention not to pluck them too thin.
+How to get perfect brows: If your brows naturally have sharp angles, pluck the top part of the arch, but pay attention not to pluck them too thin.
 Drag out the tail of the brow a bit towards your ears with a pencil to elongate the arch and make it softer.
-Think Liv Tyler.

 Round faces need prominent, sharp and full brows to give it structure and some sharpness.
 In this case, elongating the face is more than welcome.

-How to get them: Focus on the highest point of the arch.
+How to get perfect brows: Focus on the highest point of the arch.
 Your pencil strokes should be denser here than towards the tail.
-You can even lift the arch a bit futher up, but don’t go overboard.
+You can even lift the arch a bit further up, but don’t go overboard.
 A high arch will make the cheek bones look more prominent and open up the eyes.